krisrs1128/info-uncertainty/_posts/2023-10-10-mediation-software.md

 meta-algorithms can have much wider problem-solving reach.

 A related point — when I'm creating projects these days, I try to be deliberate about what the interface will look like to the practicing data analyst.
-This is a departure from my past way of working, where I would have been happy just to propose a new model.
 This perspective is helpful because it makes me think more carefully about the resulting computational artifacts and how exactly they will look like to the user.
-The hope is that the result from `plot()` or `print()` should convey clear, qualitative value.
+For example, the result from `plot()` or `print()` should convey clear, qualitative value.

 [^1]: I am being a lazy Bayesian.